 - Medical history

 - Details of medical history.
-This can include statements or record from your doctor about past conditions.
+This can include statements or records from your doctor about pre-existing conditions or any treatments you’ve undertaken.

-- Family medical history: If you have a long history of serious illness such as cancer or heart problems in your family, then you’ll likely be considered high risk.
-On the other hand, if you’re in good health and don’t have any genetic history or predisposition to serious illnesses, then your life insurance application should be accepted at standard premium rates.
+- Family medical history.
+If your family has a history of critical health conditions, such as cancer or heart disease, you’ll likely be considered high risk.
+On the other hand, if you’re in good health and don’t have any genetic history or predisposition to serious illnesses, you may qualify for better rates.

 How does medical underwriting work?